BIC-MNI/man-pages/minctracc.md

 `-nonlinear` specifies that a non-linear deformation field should be estimated. the -nonlinear can take on one of the following optional arguments: xcorr, diff, sqdiff, label, chamfer, corrcoeff, or opticalflow to define the objective function to be used to compare the source and target volumes.

-`-sub_lattice` &lt;val&gt;: Defines the number of nodes along the diameter of the sublattice that defined the local neighbourhood used to estimate the deformation vector.
+`-sub_lattice` <val>: Defines the number of nodes along the diameter of the sublattice that defined the local neighbourhood used to estimate the deformation vector.

-`-lattice_diameter` &lt;valx&gt; &lt;valy&gt; &lt;valz&gt;: determines the size (in mm) of the sublattice used to define the local neighbouhood.
+`-lattice_diameter` <valx> <valy> <valz>: determines the size (in mm) of the sublattice used to define the local neighbouhood.

 `-use_magnitude` use magnitude data local deformation (default). this flag tells minctracc that a local sublattice will be needed.
 You normally don't have to specify this flag.